 How to build the foundation of your legal operations team the right way

-Without question, the role of “legal operations professional” is a growing field among corporate legal departments.
-However, with more companies hiring individuals to perform specific legal operations roles, there are still a large number of corporate legal departments that do not have a legal operations team.
-For general counsel looking to build a legal operations team, or those that would like to improve the abilities of their current team, this white paper lays out a six-step approach to successfully develop, structure, and grow a legal operations function.
+Without question, the role of “legal operations professional” is a growing field among corporate legal departments.1 However, with more companies hiring individuals to perform specific legal operations roles,2 there are still a large number of corporate legal departments that do not have a legal operations team.3 For general counsel looking to build a legal operations team, or those that would like to improve the abilities of their current team, this article lays out a six-step approach to successfully develop, structure, and grow a legal operations function.

 Start with your strategy.
 Identify the benefits you expect your business to realize by making the investment in legal operations.
 Consider these four benefits as a starting point: